Dhruvang1996/Zero-Ramp-Up/README.md

    1) prepare the .env file for the server as per .env.example (eg. PORT = 4000).
       Then write the url to connecting the MongoDb Atlas (eg. mongodb+srv://username:password@cluster0.hqqia.mongodb.net/Db_Name?retryWrites=true&w=majority).
    2) I used mongoose so you have to insert product using endpoint ('http://localhost:4000/product').
+   3) endpoint for creating user or order ('http://localhost:4000/order').
 Then, run the app in development mode using following command, but make sure run command from root directory:

 ```bash